 An agonist is something that binds a receptor and elicits the full effect, AEA is a full agonist at cannabinoid receptor type 1 (CB1)19 (Deutsch, D. G. & Chin, S. A., 1993).
 An antagonist is something that blocks the effects of the agonist, CBD has been described as an antagonist before, but as new research emerges scientist believe it actually doesn’t even bind the active site of the receptor at all, making it an ‘allosteric modulator’ of CB110 (Laprairie, R. B et al., 2015).

 Allosteric modulators have great potential as drug candidates because they can modify the effects of endogenous signaling molecules, such as 2-AG and AEA20 (Laprairie, R.B. et al., 2017).
-This fact helps build the case for CBD as a therapeutic
+This fact helps build the case for CBD oil as a therapeutic.

 Inflammation and Immunosuppression

-CBD has been implicated in targeting the immune system and reducing inflammation by action at multiple receptors.
+CBD products have been implicated in targeting the immune system and reducing inflammation by action at multiple receptors.
 The immune system is necessary to heal the body and fight infections, however chronic inflammation and the sustained release of pro-inflammatory cytokines and reactive oxygen species (ROS) becomes problematic over time.

 These cytokines consist of primarily TNFα and IL-6 while reactive oxygen species harbor free radicals and can oxidize tissue which leads to further damage21 (El-Remessy, A. B. et al., 2008).
 THC has been established as a partial agonist of CB1 which is primarily found in the central nervous system22,23 (Hua, T. et al., 2016; Morales, P. et al., 2018) while CBD has a higher affinity for CB2 receptors which are localized on cells of the immune system such as B lymphocytes, microglia, macrophages, mast cells, natural killer cells and the lymphatic organs24 (Navarro, G. et al., 2016).

-In most models of inflammation, CBD attenuates inflammatory cell migration and ROS, TNF, p38 MAPK activity8 (Booz, G. W, 2011) which may, in turn, reduce pain and swelling.
-Pain in the body is a response to prostaglandin (PGE2) production which is synthesized by COX-1 and -2 enzymes25 (Ruhaak, L. R. R. et al., 2011).
+In most models of inflammation, CBD attenuates inflammatory cell migration and ROS, TNF, p38 MAPK activity8 (Booz, G. W, 2011) which may, in turn, reduce chronic pain and swelling.
+Chronic pain in the body is a response to prostaglandin (PGE2) production which is synthesized by COX-1 and -2 enzymes25 (Ruhaak, L. R. R. et al., 2011).